DRT Lawyer in Cuttack —

 DRT Cuttack

-Advocate Subodh Bajpai of Unified Chambers and Associates provides specialist Debt Recovery Tribunal representation in Cuttack, Odisha.
-With over 25 years of exclusive practice in debt recovery law and more than 500 appearances before Debt Recovery Tribunals across India, Advocate Bajpai is one of the most experienced DRT lawyers available for matters before DRT Cuttack.
-The firm handles Original Applications under Section 19 of the Recovery of Debts and Bankruptcy Act 1993, interim attachment applications under Section 19(7), execution of Recovery Certificates, and DRAT appeals for clients in Cuttack and across Odisha.
+Unified Chambers and Associates — a partner-led team of advocates and associates — provides specialist Debt Recovery Tribunal representation in Cuttack, Odisha.
+The firm is led by Senior Partner Adv.
+Subodh Bajpai (LLM, MBA XLRI).
+The practice has handled 500+ DRT appearances across India and maintains a single-specialty DRT bench for matters before DRT Cuttack.
+Our team handles Original Applications under Section 19 of the Recovery of Debts and Bankruptcy Act 1993, interim attachment applications under Section 19(7), execution of Recovery Certificates, and DRAT appeals for clients in Cuttack and across Odisha.
+The firm is panel-ready for empanelment by scheduled commercial banks, public-sector banks, NBFCs, ARCs, and Development Financial Institutions.

 Banks, NBFCs, ARCs, and financial institutions in Cuttack seeking the best DRT lawyer engage Unified Chambers for concentrated specialist expertise.
 Our Senior Partner personally appears before every DRT in India, including DRT Cuttack, ensuring senior-level attention on every matter.